 - The infrared telescopes are used in astronomy to study the thermal radiation of space objects.
 As you know, all types of matter, both liquid and solid, heated to a certain temperature, emit infrared spectrum energy.
 The wavelengths emitted depend on the heating temperature: the lower the temperature, the longer the wave and the lower its radiation intensity.

-- The radio telescopes are widely used in astronomical researchers to study electromagnetic radiation of various astronomical objects.
+- The radio telescopes are widely used in astronomical research to study electromagnetic radiation of various astronomical objects.
 Their construction uses special antennas that allow you to pick up a wide range of frequencies.
 Radio telescopes look like huge satellite dishes.

-- Optical telescopes are the very telescopes that are used in amateur astronomy.
+- Optical telescopes are the telescopes that are used in amateur astronomy.
 Due to the special design of optical lenses and mirrors, optical telescopes allow us to see distant planets, stars, and galaxies with our own eyes.
-We'll delve into them today.
+We’ll delve into them today.

-Optical telescopes are classified by type of their optical scheme.
+Optical telescopes are classified by their type of optical scheme.
 There are three basic types of telescopes: